syntaxai-lab/image_classification_restapi/README.md

 This project is a simple image classification API built using Python, TensorFlow, Keras, Flask, and Docker.
 The API takes an image as input and returns its predicted class.

-## 🛠️ Technologies Used
+## Tech stack

 - Python 3.x
 - TensorFlow & Keras
 - Flask (for the API)
 - Docker & Docker Compose

-## 🚀 Getting Started

 ### 1️⃣ Prerequisites
-- Python 3.x installed
-- Docker & Docker Compose installed
+- Docker & Docker Compose installed, alternatively Docker Engine

 ### 2️⃣ Installation